cgifford99/WirelessSensors/README.md

 **Lewis Woodard**: Lewis is a Sophomore at Baxter Academy for Technology and Science who is a part of the Wireless Sensors project for the second year.
 He hopes to focus his efforts in the project towards hardware and enclosures, which will include PCB design and using SolidWorks to design enclosures, cases, and other devices to contain sensors.
 Last year Lewis joined after completing the Pentathlon and worked on a combination of hardware, enclosures and software.
 Since last year, Lewis has gained more experience in C++ programming, CAD and more.
 Lewis plans to use this knowledge to focus mainly on hardware, pcb and 3D design, assisting on programming and software when he is needed.

-**Connor Bell**: Connor is a Junior at Baxter Academy for Technology and Science.
+**Connor Bell**: (NOTE: Connor is no longer involved with the project) Connor is a Junior at Baxter Academy for Technology and Science.
 He is a new addition to the Wireless Sensors project.
 He has taken multiple classes based around electronics and computer programming, and is currently learning as much as he can to have enough knowledge to be successful on this projects.
 Connor has programmed multiple web-based and non-web based programs in various languages such as Python and Javascript, both of which are relevant to the progress of this project.

 **Curtis**:
 Curtis is a Sophomore at Baxter Academy for Technology and Science.
 He is also a new addition to the Wireless Sensors project.
 He has taken multiple classes based around electronics and computer programming.
 Curtis plans to concentrate on programming so that he be a productive member of the group.